 - Individual BLM Field Offices may have additional or supplemental special camping rules or guidelines.
 Please call our Field Offices or visit our individual recreation websites for this information.

 - You may not collect wood when in a developed campsite.
-However, you may use "dead and down" wood for small personal campfires on the rest of BLM-managed lands if there are no other fire restrictions.
+However, you may use "dead and down" wood for small personal campfires, unless collection of wood is otherwise restricted, on the rest of BLM-managed lands if there are no fire restrictions.

 - Consider cooking on a camp stove rather than over a fire.